cannibalcheeseburger/WhatsappAutomation/readme.md

 # Whatsapp Automation

 This repository was created as a learning path to understand Selenium(Python) for automation.
-It contains a python script to spam your target whatsapp contact with your customized message.
+It contains a python script to spam your target whatsapp contact with customized message(s).

 ## Installation